stape-io/google-customer-match-tag/README.md

 ## How to use the Google Customer Match Tag

+1. Choose the authentication method:
-1. Sign in to the Data Manager API Connection via the Stape admin.
+    *  Stape Google Connection (recommended): sign in to the Data Manager API Connection via the Stape admin.
 [How-to](https://stape.io/solutions/data-manager-api-connection).
+    *  Own Google Credentials: a [Service Account impersonation](https://developers.google.com/data-manager/api/devguides/quickstart/set-up-access?credential_type=service_account) is the simplest way to handle the authentication.
+If hosting on Stape, you can use the [Google Service Account Power Up](https://stape.io/helpdesk/documentation/google-service-account-power-up).
+Remember to add the Service Account to the product you're interacting with (Google Ads, DV360 etc.).
 2. Add the **Google Customer Match (Audiences) Tag** to your server container in GTM from the [GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/stape-io/templates/google-customer-match-tag).
 3. Select the **Action** you want to perform (`Add to Customer List` or `Remove from Customer List`).
-4. Configure the **Destination Accounts and Customer Lists** by providing the `Operating Customer ID`, `Customer ID`, and `Customer List Name`.
+4. Configure the **Destination Accounts and Customer Lists** by providing the `Operating Customer ID`, `Customer ID`, and `Customer List Name` (if using Stape Google Connection) or `Customer List ID` (if using Own Google Credentials).
 5. Configure the **Audience Members** section with the user data you want to send.
 You can provide data for a single user or multiple users in a batch.
 The tag will automatically hash user identifiers (like email and phone) using SHA256 if they are not already hashed.
 6. Add a trigger.